yadayadajaychan/zwc/doc/specification.md

 ## Checksum

-This section contains the encoded checksum and it must be ended with a delim character even if there is no checksum.
+This section contains the encoded checksum and must not end with a delim character.

 # Copyright Information